Single-Step Booking

 Saint Nicholas Church in Demre

 The next stop is the Saint Nicholas Church in Demre, a revered site believed to house St. Nicholas’s original marble sarcophagus.
 Now a museum, it draws numerous visitors annually.
-The tour guide will delve into Saint Nicholas’s connection to the Santa Claus legend.
+The tour guide will tell you about Saint Nicholas’s connection to the Santa Claus legend.

 Lunch